-In addition to work-based cultural exposure, it is intended that students should learn about, and experience, American culture firsthand.
+- In addition to work-based cultural exposure, it is intended that students should learn about, and experience, American culture firsthand.
 As a program component, the United States Department of State requires each student to avail themselves of local resources and participate in activities, which would expose them to components of American life or history.
 Student must take part in at least one cultural activity per month during his/her stay and provide documentation of these activities on a monthly basis.
 Students who do not take part in and document at least one cultural activity monthly will be terminated from the program.
-Examples of such activities, sites or events are national, state or county parks, historic sites, sports events, local government visits, family meals or celebrations, museum visits, etc. Please search your local city and chamber of commerce websites in your area as these are great sources to find out about local cultural activities, local events, festivals and parades that you can participate in while on the program.

-- 23. Student must complete the online 'Arrival Check-in' with the program sponsor ASSE ASPIRE within 10 days of arrival.
+Examples of such activities, sites or events are national, state or county parks, historic sites, sports events, local government visits, family meals or celebrations, museum visits, etc. Please search your local city and chamber of commerce websites in your area as these are great sources to find out about local cultural activities, local events, festivals and parades that you can participate in while on the program. - 23.
+Student must complete the online 'Arrival Check-in' with the program sponsor ASSE ASPIRE within 10 days of arrival.
 Failure to check-in within 10 days of arrival will result in termination from the program. - 24.
 Student must advise ASSE ASPIRE when they change residence/housing location within 10 days by completing the online "US Address Change" form.
 Failure to do so within 10 days of the change of residential address may result in termination of the program. - 25.
 Subsequent to the 'Arrival Check-in', student must complete the online 'Monthly Check-in' every 30 days counting from the program begin date.
-Student who fails to check-in with ASSE ASPIRE every month will be terminated from the program.
+Student who fails to check-in with ASSE ASPIRE every month will be terminated from the program. - 26.
+Student understands that he/she is seeking a new experience and will not return to a Host Employer or location from a previous year unless placed with an ASSE ASPIRE Employer.